Xarelto Overview - All About Factor Xa Inhibitors

 Check eligibility for compensation.

-If you or a loved one suffered from blood clots, uncontrolled bleeding or death while taking Xarelto, you may be entitled to compensation from the manufacturer.
+If you or a loved one developed life-threatening Xarelto complications (such as uncontrolled bleeding), you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.